Medications for schizophrenia

 What’s the difference between high-potency and low-potency antipsychotics?

-"Typical" antipsychotics are further divided into two groups described as high-potency and low-potency.
+First-generation antipsychotics are further divided into two groups described as high-potency and low-potency.
 Both groups are similarly effective, but they differ in the dosages used and their potential side effects:

 • Lower doses of high-potency antipsychotics have the same effect as higher doses of low-potency antipsychotics.
 But high-potency antipsychotics are more likely to cause abnormal motor behavior (muscle stiffness, trembling, fidgeting) and involuntary movements (chewing, lip-smacking, head movements).